Nar Phu Valley Trek

 This is acclimatization day.
 You will explore the hidden gems of the area by walking and sightseeing at the hill station.
 You can also witness the mesmerizing views of some unpopular Himalayas, like Kanguru Himal and Ratnachuli.
 The lucky hiker gets the opportunity to spot a snow leopard.
 You can explore the traditional houses and the lifestyle of the people residing there.
 You can visit the monastery that was built in the 8th century, Tashi Lakhang Monastery.
 It has been rebuilt twice since then.
 You will hike to Himlung Base Camp if you still have energy, or you can just explore the Phu village.

-Max Altitude: 4,200 m Meals: Breakfast, Lunch, & DinnerAccommodation: Standard TeahouseDuration: Full Day
+Max Altitude: 4,200 meters Meals: Breakfast, Lunch, & DinnerAccommodation: Standard TeahouseDuration: Full Day

 The ninth day of your journey begins with early morning prayers with the monks and lamas of Satek Monastery.
 After a light breakfast with lamas of the monastery, we will begin our hike while walking in a steep zigzag uphill for nearly 2 hours.
 We will walk until the Nar Gate while witnessing the different ridges of Pisang Peak, along with Kanguru Peak.
 You may see multiple peaks whose names are yet to be known.